$\sqrt{n}$-consistent parameter estimation for systems of ordinary differential equations: bypassing numerical

 where $J_{\theta}$ is nonsingular by assumption \eqref{brunel5}.
 Therefore, \eqref{*} shows that the asymptotic behaviour of $\hat{\theta}_n-\theta$ is given by

-It thus remains to be shown that this expression in fact reduces to the righthand side of \eqref{brunel3}.
+It thus remains to be shown that this expression in fact reduces to the right-hand side of \eqref{brunel3}.
 First of all, notice that

-where the last equality follows by integration by parts and the fact that $w(\delta)=w(1-\delta)=0.$ The first term at the righthand side of \eqref{6*} appears also in the leading term $\Gamma(\hat{x})-\Gamma(x_{\theta})$ of \eqref{brunel3}.
-We will now show that the other term at the righthand side of \eqref{6*} is negligible, i.e.\
+where the last equality follows by integration by parts and the fact that $w(\delta)=w(1-\delta)=0.$ The first term at the right-hand side of \eqref{6*} appears also in the leading term $\Gamma(\hat{x})-\Gamma(x_{\theta})$ of \eqref{brunel3}.
+We will now show that the other term at the right-hand side of~\eqref{6*} is negligible, that is,